KAIST-SE-Lab/Platooning-LEGOs/README.md

   1. Create a new EV3 project for each vehicle
   2. Copy & paste sample codes for each vehicle
   3. Download the code to EV3 brick
-  4. Run the three vehicle on the road together
+  4. Run the three vehicles on the road together

 ## 6. Sample experiment results
 <p>